silabzkrt/Robust-Visual-State-Estimation-FPGA-Hardware-in-the-Loop-Monitoring/README.md

 * **`research_comparison.m`**: The core research script.
 It compares a Standard Kalman Filter against the Adaptive version.
 It generates plots for Trajectory, Velocity, and Filter Consistency (NIS) to prove the algorithm's robustness.
 * **`replay_and_hardware.m`**: A HIL interface script.
 It replays the recorded dataset, calculates real-time physics (Velocity/Accel), and transmits packets `[Header, Dist, Vel, Acc]` to the FPGA over Serial (COM Port).

+## 5. Experimental Procedure
+1) **Constrained Planar Motion:** The target object (orange ball) was translated across a horizontal plane to maintain a constant depth relative to the camera sensor.
+This isolates $X$ and $Y$ motion by minimizing variations in the radius caused by Z-axis depth changes.
+2) **Occlusion Injection:** Intentional sensor blackouts were introduced at random intervals by physically obstructing the camera lens.
+This was performed to evaluate the prediction model's Occlusion Recovery capabilities during data loss.
+3) **Comparative Analysis:** The recorded telemetry was processed in MATLAB to benchmark the Standard Kalman Filter against the Adaptive Kalman Filter.
+Performance was evaluated using Normalized Innovation Squared (NIS) statistics and uncertainty ellipses.
+4) **Hardware-in-the-Loop (HIL) Validation:** Real-time kinematic data was transmitted via UART to the Xilinx Basys 3 FPGA.
+The FPGA served as an independent safety monitor, visualizing Cumulative Path Length, Velocity, and Acceleration on the 7-segment display based on switch configuration.
 ## 5. Experimental Results

 ## 6. How to Run